Women in Ministry Cohort

-Melissa has served in counseling and women’s discipleship ministries for nearly twenty years.
-She holds a degree in History (Northern Africa and Reformation emphasis) from Judson College and previously worked as a teacher and curriculum writer.
-In 2011, Melissa completed her MA in Biblical Counseling and has received further training with the Global Trauma Recovery Institute and CCEF.
-She has been a guest contributor on the topic of abuse to PeaceWorks ministries and the ERLC.
+Melissa has served in counseling and women's discipleship for over twenty years, in local church settings and non-profit organizations.
+She holds a bachelor's degree in History and previously worked as a teacher, curriculum writer, and research editor.
+In 2011, Melissa completed her MA in Biblical Counseling at The Master's University and has received further training with the Global Trauma Recovery Institute and CCEF.
+She has been a conference speaker, guest contributor, and podcast guest on the topic of abuse and trauma with PeaceWorks, Help[H]er, and the Christian Trauma Healing Network.

-Melissa facilitates the ReStoried women's support groups at Fieldstone and offers workshops and seminars related to trauma recovery and ministry burnout.
-Melissa’s desire to walk alongside those who are suffering or struggling has been an overflow of seeing God's rich grace of healing and restoration poured out in her own life over many years.
+Melissa facilitates the ReStoried women's support groups for those recovering from abuse and trauma.
+She also speaks regularly on topics related to abuse and trauma, ministry burnout, and counselor development.
+Melissa’s desire to walk alongside those who are suffering or struggling has been an overflow of seeing God's rich grace of healing and restoration poured out in her own life.

 B.A., History